Colorado AI Act · SB 26-189

 Who needs to comply

-SB 24-205 applies to companies that use AI in "consequential decisions" across these sectors.
+SB 26-189 applies to companies that use automated decision-making technology in "consequential decisions" across these covered domains.
 If your company serves Colorado consumers and uses AI in any of these areas, the law applies to you regardless of where you are headquartered.

 The broader picture